 However, these numbers can fluctuate based on how active your school already is on social media.
-Always keep the 4-1-1 rule in mind: For every four pieces of entertaining or educational content, you're allowed one soft sell and one hard sell.
+Always keep the 70/20/10 rule in mind — only about 10% of all posts should be self-promotional.

-Step 4: On the week of #GivingTuesday, we encourage you to increase the numbers of posts, and on the day of #GivingTuesday, post at least twice on Facebook and LinkedIn, and post about every two hours on Twitter.
-We also recommend using Live video, on both Facebook and Instagram, to engage your audience with up-to-the-minute updates.
+Step 4: On the week of #GivingTuesday, we encourage you to increase the number of posts, and on the day of #GivingTuesday, post at least twice on Facebook and LinkedIn and post about every two hours on Twitter, or X. We also recommend using video, on both Facebook and Instagram, to engage your audience with updates.

 9. Say "Thanks!"

-On Wednesday, have some immediate content in the queue to show gratitude towards your community.
-While you may want to plan a grander way to show your appreciation, an immediate "thank you" is absolutely essential.
-This can be done via email and on social media, and we recommend getting that content ready ahead of time.
+The day after #GivingTuesday is a great opportunity to have content prepared to show your gratitude.
+While you may want to plan a bigger celebration to show your appreciation, an immediate "thank you" is absolutely essential.

 ABOUT THE AUTHOR